 ACL injuries can have various treatments depending on the degree of damage.
 In Singapore, ACL surgery and non-surgical operations can be used to heal and rehabilitate a patient suffering from an ACL tear.

 In non-surgical treatment, progressive physical therapy and rehabilitation can restore the knee’s condition close to its pre-injury state.
 The patient can also be educated on how to prevent instability and be made to use a hinged knee brace.
 However, many who opt out of ACL surgery may experience secondary injury to the knee because of episodes of instability.

 ACL surgery in Singapore is usually advised in the case of mixed injuries, in which the ACL tears in conjunction with other knee problems.
 For patients with isolated ACL rupture, nonsurgical treatments are likely to be helpful or may be recommended, such as:

 - Those with partial tears and no signs of instability

 - Those with complete tears and no symptoms of knee instability during low-impact sports, who are willing to give up high-impact sports

-- Those who live sedentarily or do light manual work
+- Those who live sedentary or do light manual work

 - Children, whose growth plates are still open

-Normally, ACL tears are not repaired using suture to sew it back together, because repaired ACLs have mostly been shown to fail over time.
-As such, the torn ACL is usually replaced by a substitute graft made of tendon.
+Normally, ACL tears are not repaired using suture to sew them back together, because repaired ACLs have mostly been shown to fail over time.
+As such, the torn ACL is usually replaced by a substitute graft made of a tendon during ACL surgery.